srun --pty bash -i

 SSH using MobaXterm - connecting to the server on a PC

-MobaXterm is an excellent piece of software that supports SSH which enables you to create a SSH connection between your PC and the server.
+MobaXterm is an excellent piece of software that supports SSH and enables you to create a SSH connection between your PC and the server.
 It has a built-in SFTP (Secure File Transfer Protocol) for file transfer, X-forwarding (graphical emulation) for using graphical applications remotely, and allows you to open multiple windows to your server.
 You can download the MobaXTerm from their website.

 You will not have administrator privileges to install the ‘Installer Addition’ on a University-managed machine.
 Instead, download the portable version which provides a simple executable (.exe) that can used on a machine where you do not have administrator privileges to install software.